Sherman Oaks

 $1.3M–$1.6M Updated single-family homes across the neighborhood.
 Three beds, good condition, some with pools.

-$1.6M–$2.2MThis is where south-of-Ventura starts.
+$1.6M–$2.2M This is where south-of-Ventura starts.
 Larger lots, better streets, more character.

 $2.2M+Longridge Estates, hillside properties, canyon views, privacy.
 The upper end can hit $4M+ for the best homes.